Explore the Amazon Customer Journey

 The Consideration Stage

 At this stage, the consumer has narrowed down their search to a handful of relevant products and is weighing the pros and cons of each.
-Remember — today’s consumers are much savvier and aim to inform themselves before making a purchase.
-They read through the Product Detail Page (PDP) carefully, disregarding products with 4 Stars or less, and carefully noting products with negative reviews.
+Today’s consumers are much savvier and aim to inform themselves before making a purchase.
+They read through the Product Detail Page (PDP) carefully, disregarding products with 4 stars or less, and carefully noting products with negative reviews.
 Once the consumer has found the product(s) they are interested in, they add it to their shopping cart.

 The Decision Stage

-Here the consumer is ready to meet their need and purchase the product.
+Here, the consumer is ready to meet their needs and purchase the product.
 Many Amazon users log onto the platform ready to buy a specific product, in which case they’re starting their journey from this stage.
-The two most effective ways of targeting potential customers here is through Sponsored Display ads and an optimized, detailed PDP.
+The two most effective ways of targeting potential customers here are through Sponsored Display ads and an optimized, detailed PDP.
 Your copy should be both informative as well as show the consumer they need this product, aiming to save your product from ending up being abandoned in the cart.

 The Retention Stage

 Without a doubt, customer retention and loyalty are the most important goals for any brand.
-In order to perform strongly in this phase, your brand will need to optimize all products across the catalog to guarantee no consumer has a negative user experience.
+To perform strongly in this phase, your brand will need to optimize all products across the catalog to guarantee no consumer has a negative user journey.
 You’ll also want to comply with Amazon’s Retail Readiness for further optimization and better results with customer loyalty.

 The Advocacy Stage

-Once a consumer is loyal to a brand, the final step on the Amazon customer journey is sending them out to share their great experience with their community through word of mouth, direct reviews, etc. Remember that an essential part of Amazon optimization is product reviews and star ratings.
-Should the consumer buy that blender and absolutely love it, they’ll probably write a positive review on Amazon — successfully bringing them into the Advocacy Stage.
+Once a consumer is loyal to a brand, the final step on the Amazon consumer purchase journey is sending them out to share their great experience with their community through word of mouth, direct reviews, etc. Remember that an essential part of Amazon optimization is product reviews and star ratings.
+Should the consumer buy that blender and love it, they’ll probably write a positive review on Amazon, successfully bringing them into the Advocacy Stage.

 Analyzing Your Brand’s Customer Journey

-Understanding the customer journey is key for success on Amazon, but in order to reap the most reward you need to determine how conducive your brand is for a positive consumer experience.
+Understanding the customer journey is key to success on Amazon; however, to reap the most reward, you need to determine how conducive your brand is for a positive consumer experience.

 Want to drive more consumers toward your brand?
 We can help!
 Macarta is a full-service marketplace agency specializing in retail media to drive growth and sustained success for its brand partners.
 Reach out to us here, and let’s get started.